freedomofpress/securedrop/docs/apparmor_profiles.md

-#Generating apparmor profiles for tor and apache
+#Generating AppArmor profiles for Tor and Apache

 ```
 vagrant up /staging$/